Zdenda78/PAmPAlini/README.md

 Game Over:
 After one minute, see your final score and ranking on the leaderboard.

-Falling hearts animation appears as a celebratory effect.
+Falling animal emoji animation appears as a celebratory effect.

 Choose "ANO" (Yes) to play again or "NE" (No) to exit with a thank-you message.